What are Routan pumpkin habanero peppers?

-- Scoville heat units (SHU): 100,000 – 500,000
+- Scoville heat units (SHU): 100,000 – 500,000 SHU

 - Origin: Caribbean (Roatan Island)

 How hot is the Roatan pumpkin habanero?

 Its floor is that of a common orange habanero, a very spicy 100,000 Scoville heat units (SHU).
-But unlike those common habaneros that tap out at a 350,000 SHU ceiling, the Roatan pumpkin habanero can reach up to 500,000 SHU.
+But unlike those common habs that tap out at a 350,000 SHU ceiling, the Roatan pumpkin habanero can reach up to 500,000 SHU.
 That’s not quite Red Savina habanero level (which has a 577,000 SHU ceiling), but still plenty hot to be considered a super-hot in its hottest iteration.

-What does the Roatan pumpkin habanero look like and taste like?
+What does it look like and taste like?

 It looks like a plumped-up habanero.
 The Roatan pumpkin is slightly larger than a typical habanero chili, growing to about three inches in length.
 While some of them elongate and show the rounded point you expect to see with habanero peppers, most take on a rounded shape.
 The pepper’s creases along with the rounded shape and orange color (they mature from green to peach to orange), give the chili its namesake pumpkin resemblance.